Reinpal/reinpal.github.io/work/_posts/2014-11-15-wundertuete.md

 ### The Project

 The biggest project on which we worked during the semester was a website for the creative coworking-space Sechserhaus in Graz.
-You can check out the live [Website right here](http://sechserhaus.net) and/or read a [more detailed case study]({% post_url 2014-11-29-sechserhaus %}) about the creation of it.
+You can check out the live [Website right here](http://sechserhaus.net) and/or read a [more detailed case study]({{ site.baseurl }}/work/sechserhaus) about the creation of it.

 ### Summing up

 Working together with a bunch of creative people from different fields definitely helped me gain invaluable experience concerning working in an interdisciplinary design team.
 We could all share our expertise and learn from each other.
 That overlap of our mixed skills made it possible to let go of old-fashioned design workflows and establish a more modern and fresh approach to Corporate and Webdesign.
 This not also meant that we could build better products but also helped me gain a lot of insight of how to work as a small and flexible team in the design industry.

->We celebrate Ideas.
+&gt;We celebrate Ideas.
->
+&gt;
->We celebrate beautiful things.
+&gt;We celebrate beautiful things.
->
+&gt;
->We celebrate the moment.
+&gt;We celebrate the moment.